Note: This is an advanced topic for experts.

 Sometimes, some of you may want to have a form redirect differently depending on the values the user has selected in it.
 You can apply a special message and destination url when a particular form field has a particular value, by adding the logic to your tweaks file like this:

 $redirectchecks = array("profile.php", "anotherfieldname", "anotherfieldvalue", "another redirect message to display", "anotherdestination url");

 $redirectchecks = array("suggest.php", "fieldname", "fieldvalue", "redirect message to display", "destination url");

 Important: note that the URL being checked against is the URL of the redirect page -- not of the page with the form that was submitted.
-It will match any redirect page containing the first parameter you've passed, so for "suggest.php" you'll be running the check on submitting both listings and categories.
-There's no way to run it only on submitting listings or only on submitting categories, so hopefully your trigger field name/value combos don't conflict.
+It will match any redirect page containing the first parameter you've passed, so for "suggest.php" you'll be running the check on submitting both topics and forums.
+There's no way to run it only on submitting topics or only on submitting forums, so hopefully your trigger field name/value combos don't conflict.

 If you want to test for something other than equality, you can specify another operator in an optional 6th term.
 This can be any standard PHP operator: >, >=, <, <=, !=.
 For example, to redirect when something is greater than 5: